teddy-cama/Chocolate-Sales-Capstone-Project/README.md

 └── LICENSE

+## Data Source
+I got the data from [https://www.kaggle.com/datasets/atharvasoundankar/chocolate-sales?resource=download] Kaggle is a great site to get data sets to practice Data Analysis

 ## Problem given

 Alright, let's treat this like a data analysis project.
 You've got a CSV file with product information, and there are many things we can do with it!
 Here's a breakdown of potential operations and analysis, as if I were your "boss" giving you tasks: